 - Stir the mixture continuously till it becomes sticky.
 Keep the mixture aside for 15-20 minutes

-- Add sooji, maida, rice flour and milk in a bowl.
+- Add sooji, maida, rice flour, and milk to a bowl.
 Mix well so that there are no lumps.
 For preparing the perfect batter, you can use KENT Turbo Grinder and Blender

 - Dip the KENT Chilla and Dosa maker in the batter

-- Add the khoya stuffing lengthwise in the centre of the roll
+- Add the khoya stuffing lengthwise in the center of the roll

 - Serve hot